What’s Really In Pet Foods?

 The “dinner” product is defined by the 25% Rule, which applies when “an ingredient or a combination of ingredients constitutes at least 25% of the weight of the product” (excluding water sufficient for processing) as long as the ingredient(s) shall constitute at least 10% of the total product weight; and a descriptor that implies other ingredients are included in the product formula is used on the label.
 Such descriptors include “recipe,” “platter,” “entree,” and “formula.”
 A combination of ingredients included in the product name is permissible when each ingredient comprises at least 3% of the product weight, excluding water for processing, and the ingredient names appear in descending order by weight.

 The “with” rule allows an ingredient name to appear on the label, such as “with real chicken,” as long as each such ingredient constitutes at least 3% of the food by weight, excluding water for processing.

-The "flavor" rule allows a food to be designated as a certain flavor as long as the ingredient(s) are sufficient to "impart a distinctive characteristic"to the food.
-Thus, a "beef flavor" food may contain a small quantity of digest or other extract of tissues from cattle, without containing any actual beef meat at all.
+The “flavor” rule allows a food to be designated as a certain flavor as long as the ingredient(s) is sufficient to “impart a distinctive characteristic” to the food.
+Thus, a “beef flavor” food may contain a small quantity of digest or another extract of tissues from cattle, without containing any actual beef meat at all.

 What Happened to the Nutrients? – Back to Top